abentley/oaf/README.md

   as options (6.).
 It defaults to patience diff to prefer contiguous matches over longer, broken-up matches.
 * `restore` defaults to HEAD for its source (10.).
+* `status` uses a short format.
+When determining whether a file is modified, it (effectively) compares the working tree to HEAD (10.).

 Note: if you just want the new commands, not the changed behaviour, see "New commands as Git external commands" above.